+Within the emerging assortment optimization literature in two-sided markets, the closest paper to ours is~\citet{rios2021}, who study the same problem of selecting profiles to maximize expected matches, propose a family of one-period lookahead heuristics (Dating Heuristics), and validated it through a field experiment.
+Unlike their work, which focuses on estimating like probabilities and their dependence on recent matches, we establish the first performance guarantees for this problem and generalize the model to encompass different platform designs and variants of the history effect.

 The second stream of literature related to our paper is on the design of matching platforms.
 Starting with the seminal work of~\citet{Rochet2003}, this literature has focused on participation, competition, and pricing, highlighting the role of cross-side externalities in different settings, including ridesharing~\citep{besbes21}, labor markets~\citep{aouad21,fonseca23}, crowdsourcing~\citep{manshadi22}, public housing~\citep{Arnosti20}, and volunteering platforms~\citep{rodilitz22}.
-In the dating context, \citet{Halaburda2018} show that two platforms can successfully coexist charging different prices by limiting the set of options offered to their users. ~\cite{cui24} analyze subscription pricing strategies and show that platforms can achieve higher revenue and welfare by varying the term of subscriptions. \citet{Kanoria2017} study how the search environment can impact users' welfare and the performance of the platform.
-They find that simple interventions, such as limiting what side of the market reaches out first or hiding quality information, can considerably improve the platform's outcomes. ~\cite{Immorlica22} study settings where the platform can use its knowledge about agents’ preferences to guide their search process, and show that the platform can induce an equilibrium with approximately optimal welfare and simplify the agents' decision problem by limiting choice.
-Finally,~\cite{celdir24} analyze the popularity bias present in some recommendation systems and show that platforms can increase the number of matches and their revenue by recommending popular profiles as long as they do not become ``out of reach''.
-All these models consider a stylized matching market, where users interact with the other side of the market and leave the platform upon getting a match.
-Hence, we contribute to this literature by allowing agents to like multiple profiles and potentially match with many of them within the time horizon.
+In the dating context, \citet{Halaburda2018} show that two platforms can successfully coexist charging different prices by limiting the set of options offered to their users. ~\cite{cui24} analyze subscription pricing strategies and show that platforms can achieve higher revenue and welfare by varying the term of subscriptions. \citet{Kanoria2017} show that limiting what side of the market reaches out first or hiding quality information can considerably improve the platform's outcomes. ~\cite{Immorlica22} show that platforms can achieve near-optimal welfare by limiting users' choices when they can guide their search.~\cite{celdir24} examine popularity bias in recommendation systems, showing that recommending popular profiles can increase matches and revenue if profiles remain ``within reach.''
+These models assume a stylized matching market where users exit after a single match.
+In contrast, we allow agents to like multiple profiles and potentially form several matches over the time horizon.